waysact/webpack-subresource-integrity/README.md

   characters.
 You might want to hold off using SRI if you need to support older Chrome versions.

-* This plugin uses some black magic and thus might break in arbitrary ways for future webpack releases, even point releases.
-You have been warned.
-Tested with webpack 1.12.9 and webpack-core 0.6.8.

 ## Contributing

 If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.